 There are essentially two strands in the Easy Grammar series for the elementary grades: teaching books and review books.
-I will use the term Easy Grammar to refer to the teaching books and Daily Grams for the review books.
-To make things interesting, Easy Grammar: Grade 2 is actually a teaching and review book!
-You can use either teaching or review books or both for all other levels.
+I will use the titles Easy Grammar to refer to the teaching books and Daily Grams for the review books.
+To make things interesting, Easy Grammar: Grade 2 is both a teaching and review book!
+There are separate teaching and review books for all other levels.

 Let’s start with the teaching series.
-There are six books in the Easy Grammar series: Grade 2, Grade 3, Grade 4, Grade 5, Grade 6, and Plus (for grades 7 and above).
+There are six books in the Easy Grammar series: Grade 2, Grade 3, Grade 4, Grade 5, Grade 6, and Plus (for grades 7 and above), and five more in the Easy Grammar Ultimate series.
 The Easy Grammar books, with the exception of Easy Grammar: Grade 2, are very similar to one another.
 These books are not really that specific to grade levels, so, for example, you might use the book for grade five with children in grades four through six.
 Also, you do not need to use all of these books since they contain so much repetition.
 You can use one volume then follow up with Daily Grams for a few years before switching back to a teaching volume.

 I will begin with Easy Grammar Grade 2.
 This book is unique (in this series) with a format of daily lesson plans.
-Grade 2 can be used either as your primary teaching resource or as a supplement.
+Grade 2 can be used either as your primary teaching resource for much of language arts or as a supplement.
 Lessons need to be taught rather than used independently, although some students might be able to complete a good part of the work on their own.

 Each daily lesson consists of four to five types of exercises that include capitalization, punctuation, alphabetizing, dictionary work, parts of speech, prefixes/roots/suffixes, synonyms, homonyms, antonyms, rhymes, and sentence combining.
 Rules or explanations and examples are provided within the lessons for each topic that is likely to be new or in need of review.
 The book has 180 lessons and is intended to be completed in one school year.
 All principal parts of speech up through interjections and conjunctions are introduced although with only a very brief introduction for each of the more difficult parts of speech.
 My biggest hesitation with this book is whether or not it is necessary to go that far into parts of speech in second grade.
 Other than that, the coverage of other language skills is great.